jsiek/arete/README.md

    node runner's context.

-2. If the current node runner's context is a value context, if the context is with duplication, let `result`
+2. If the current node runner's context is a value context, if the context is with duplication, let `result` be a duplicate of the result of `expression`, taking the percentage specified by the runner's context.
+   If the context is without duplication, let `result` be the result of `expression`.

 3. If the current node runner's context is an address context, halt with an error.

+4. Finish this expression with `result`.

 ### Array Creation